 As a journalist, Samad was correspondent and Kabul bureau chief for Fox News in Afghanistan (2002–2004) and worked for ABC News in Kabul and New York (2001–2002).

-Samad holds an M.A. in communications from the University of Ottawa and a B.A. in world arts and cultures from the University of California, Los Angeles.
+Samad holds an M.A. in communications with a media studies concentration from the University of Ottawa, Canada, and a B.A. in world arts and cultures from the University of California, Los Angeles.